-What it is: The average time that elapses between a deal’s initial entry into your pipeline and when it closes.
+What it is: The average time between a deal’s initial entry into your pipeline and when it closes.

 Why it matters: Knowing your length of sales cycle gives you insight into how many deals you can expect to close in a given time period based on the number of deals currently in your pipeline.
 It also informs you about whether you need to take steps to shorten your sales cycle to increase sales velocity.